targendaz2/jest-extended-fs/README.md

 ## Installation

-This package is available on the npm registry as `jest-extended-fs`.
+This package is available on npm as [`jest-extended-fs`](https://npmjs.com/package/jest-extended-fs).

 ```bash
 npm install -D jest jest-extended-fs